TheBeachLab/myComputing/README.md

 ### Trackpad tips

 I use `libinput` driver instead of the former `xf86-input-synaptic`.
 Something that I hate of the standars behaviour of the trackpad is the area for middle and right click, because I usually accidentally click the wrong button.

+## TODO

+- mirror xrandr
+- Polybar on multiple monitors
+- Clock sync server
+- Config spacenav in blender
+- Shuttle Pro 2 working
+- bluetooth
+- wacom tablet in one screen only